kitctf/www/_posts/2023-01-08-rwctf2023-happycard.md

 ## EEPROM Object Layout
 ![](/imgs/rwctf23-happycard-imhex.png)

-We've taken the liberty to create a small imHex-Pattern to highlight a few of the important bits of an eeprom dump we obtained during analysing of the challenge.
+We've taken the liberty to create a small imHex-Pattern to highlight a few of the important bits of an EEPROM dump we obtained during analysing of the challenge.

 The first highlighted block is a `byte[]` filled with `A`s, directly followed by the definition of our ExploitApplet.

 The second highlighted block is a custom Object we named `Foo`, containing a field `short len = 0x1337`.

-And the final block is the FlagArray we want to read, which isn't completely straight forward, as the java card simulator implements a few features to isolate our ExploitApplet from the Safe.
+And the final block is the flag array we want to read, which isn't completely straight forward, as the java card simulator implements a few features to isolate our ExploitApplet from the Safe.

-### Object references
+### Object References
 To ensure that applets can not blindly access methods on objects from other applets, cref does not directly store references as pointers.
 Instead, pointers are represented by *handles*.
 A handle is a `short` value representing the object, similar to a file descriptor in Unix.